StartEcosystemResearchExplore (579)Live Systems (52)Pricing

 History is reconstructable

 Any point in time.
 Which policy was active.
-Who was authorized.
+Who held what authority.
 What was approved.
 What changed.
 Reconstructable forever — not from a database you control, but from proof you cannot alter.

 Independence

 The receiving party doesn't call you.
 Doesn't trust you.
-Verifies the proof themselves.
-A regulator, counterparty, or auditor can confirm your governance without asking your permission.
+Verifies authorization themselves.
+A regulator, counterparty, or auditor can confirm your governance state without asking your permission.

 Four steps.